usgs/shakemap/doc_source/manual4_0/tg_formats.rst

 *shake_result.hdf* consists of a number of groups and datasets.
 Our implementation of HDF5 uses groups to contain Python dictionaries, strings, and numpy arrays.
-Dictionaries are stored as recursive groups.
+Dictionaries are stored as JSON strings.
 For example, a Python *config* dictionary consisting of the following information:

 .. code-block:: python